 12 Graduate Courses

 The degree is customizable.
-Within the program curriculum, you choose the creative writing and literature courses that meet your personal learning goals.
+Within the program curriculum, you choose the creative writing and literature courses that meet your learning goals.

 - Advanced fiction writing